Houstonwp/hga.dog/content/adoption/adopt.md

 * Use care when introducing your greyhound to children and small pets, as greyhounds have not been exposed to them before
 * Keep your greyhound indoors because they should not be exposed to prolonged heat or cold
 * Feed only high-quality food (avoid corn and wheat products)
-* Brush your greyhound’s teeth
+* Brush your greyhound’s teeth and get yearly teeth cleanings